PlanTL-GOB-ES/EHR-normalizer/README.md

 ### Prerequisites
 -------------

-This software requires to have PDFMiner (included in the resources folder) installed on your system.
+This software requires to have PDFMiner installed on your system.
 Note that PDFMiner is distributed under its own license.

 ### Directory structure